rdwrome/261fa24/01Scratch/README.md

 - Set up a GitHub.com account with a simple username you can use professionally
 - Download and install [GitHub Desktop](https://desktop.github.com/)
 - In GitHub Desktop, go to File > Clone Repository and clone the class repository (261)
-- Setup GitHub/save the local file path (where the files are on your computer) somewhere you can easily find the files (i.e. Documents, Desktop NOT iCloud!)
+- Setup GitHub/save the local file path (where the files are on your computer) somewhere you can easily find the files (i.e. Documents NOT iCloud!)
 - Go to File > New repository
 - Create a new repository called "itp"
 - Check the box that says "Initialize this repository with a README" and check again that your local file path goes somewhere you can easily find; let the repository stay public (for now)